roshambho/Rock-Paper-Scissor/README.md

 * This game can see your hand (using webcam) and detect the gesture, after which it will play with its randomly generated move.
 * Accurate real-time image classifier.
 * Highly Interactive UI with features like scoreboard, multiple rounds and result declaration.
-For more information/demo of the project, see the file 'project report:manual'.
+* For more information/demo of the project, see the file 'Project Report:Manual.pdf'.

 by Aishwary Shukla